OpenLibreAI/.github/profile/README.md

 # OpenLibreAI

+## Background

+- AI is like electricity.
+It has the potential to transform all industries.

+- It has applications in healthcare, finance, transportation, retail, manufacturing, agriculture, education, energy, media and cybersecurity

 ## Overview

 The world needs fine-tuned models for domain specific use-cases to solve domain-specific problems such as image analysis, video analysis, and vector database data analysis.